 The various states in the United States have laws regulating transactions between insurers and other members of insurance holding company systems.
 Transactions between the Company's U.S. domiciled insurance subsidiaries and their affiliates are subject to regulation by the states in which such insurance subsidiaries are domiciled and, for certain limited matters, states in which they transact business.
 Most states have enacted legislation that requires each insurance holding company and each insurance subsidiary in an insurance holding company system to register with, and be subject to regulation by, the insurance regulatory authority of the insurance subsidiary's state of domicile.
 The Company's principal U.S. life insurance subsidiaries are John Hancock Life Insurance Company (U.S.A.) ("JHUSA"), John Hancock Life Insurance Company of New York ("JHNY") and John Hancock Life & Health Insurance Company ("JHLH").
 They are domiciled in Michigan, New York and Massachusetts, respectively.
-Under such laws, the insurance subsidiaries are required to annually furnish financial and related information concerning the operations of companies within the holding company system that may materially affect the operations, management or financial condition of insurers within the system.
+Under such laws, the insurance subsidiaries are required to annually furnish financial and related information concerning the operations of companies within the holding company system.
 These reports are also filed with other insurance departments on request.
 In addition, such laws provide that all transactions within an insurance holding company system must be fair and equitable, and following any such transactions, each insurer's policyholder surplus must be both reasonable in relation to its outstanding liabilities and adequate for its needs.